History of Rowing Victoria Inc

 The 1978 season saw Victorian Lightweight rowers riding the crest of a successful wave of performances.
 At the World Rowing Lightweight Championships in Amsterdam, Victorian Oarsmen made up the majority of the lightweight team, which took home a Silver Medal in the Coxless Four, Bronze Medal in the Eight, and a further bronze in the Single Scull.
 This made Australia the most successful lightweight nation at the Championships.

 The Victorian Lightweight Four continued its dominance of the Penrith Cup at the combined King’s Cup and National Regatta on the Huon River at Franklin, Tasmania, an event which attracted record entries.
 Worth noting is that at the National Championships Victorian Crews were successful in winning the Lightweight Eight and Coxless Four, further demonstrating the strength of Victorian Lightweight Rowing.
-Finally, in memory of the David S. Stirling, the members of Lodge Henley presented to the Victorian Rowing Association a trophy which is to be awarded annually to the winners of the Victorian Champion Lightweight Four event.

 At the VRA Regatta, in commemoration of the 25th year of Queen Elizabeth II’s reign as Monarch, winning crews were presented with trophies marking the Queen’s Silver Jubilee.

 Significant rowing promotions were carried out by the Association early in the season.
-At the World Sports Expo staged at the Exhibition Buildings in Melbourne, the rowing stand was ran by members of the Victorian Rowing Association.
+At the World Sports Expo staged at the Exhibition Buildings in Melbourne, the rowing stand was run by members of the Victorian Rowing Association.
 Over 70,000 people who visited the show had the opportunity to try rowing and receive expert tuition.
 Each evening, representatives from affiliated women’s clubs staged exciting match races on the rowing ergometers and on the final day of the Exhibition, the last match was one of the highlights of and rowed before a capacity crowd in the Western Annex Arena.
 Presentations to the winner were made by Mr J D L Lush, General Manager of GRE Insurance.

 1978-79